Linzwcs/Linzwcs.github.io/_pages/about.md

   - /about.html
 ---

 Hello, I'm Zhilin Wang, an undergraduate students at Jilin University.
-I'm interested in NLP and hope to create a livly Ai gril friend in the future, hahaha, fine.
+I'm interested in NLP and hope to create a livly Ai girl friend in the future, hahaha, fine.
 In fact, I dont't think I'm not a clever person, and always fail in various fields.
 For this reason, I strive in my studies, especailly english, and offten get nervous.
 To alleviate my stress, I tell myself that it's okay to try my best regardless of the results.
 Fortunately, my efforts have already been rewarded, and I've achieved a relatvely great success in my opinion.
 Finally, I'll keep going in the future.

 ---